haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 ### 4) Start Seafile-12.0.x server

-### Upgrade notification server
+### 5) Upgrade notification server

 Since seafile-12.0.0, we use docker to deploy the notification server.
-Please follow the document to [enable notification server](../extension/notification-server.md)
+Please follow the document of [notification server](../extension/notification-server.md).

+!!! note [Notification server and Seafile binary package]
+    Deploying notification server and **Seafile binary package** on the same server is no longer officially supported.
+You will need to add Nginx rules for notification server properly.

+The recommendation is to

 ## Upgrade SeaDoc from 0.8 to 1.0

 If you have deployed SeaDoc v0.8 with Seafile v11.0, you can upgrade it to 1.0 use the following two steps:

 1. Delete sdoc_db.
 2. Re-deploy SeaDoc server.
-In other words, delete the old SeaDoc deployment and deploy a new SeaDoc server on a separate machine.
+In other words, delete the old SeaDoc deployment and re-deploy a new SeaDoc server.

+!!! note [SeaDoc and **Seafile binary package**]
-Note, deploying SeaDoc and **Seafile binary package** on the same server is no longer supported.
-If you really want to deploying SeaDoc and Seafile server on the same machine, you should deploy Seafile server with Docker.
+    Deploying SeaDoc and **Seafile binary package** on the same server is no longer officially supported.
+You will need to add Nginx rules for SeaDoc server properly.

 ### Delete sdoc_db